-Specific Objective 18 - To encourage the participation of the regional scientific and technical institutions in research and development activities and to facilitate transfer of technology nent activities Goal 1 : Scientific and technical institutions, as well as the industry, to have actively participated in R&D activities and programmes related to accidental marine pollution prevention, preparedness and response Coastal Action 1: to request their R&D scientific and technical institutions, including universities as well as the industry, to provide information on the programmes related to the state-of-the-art of preparedness for and response to oil and HNS pollution incidents, which they may be involved in No Mid 2017 Action 2 : to encourage the above institutions and industry to actively participate in R&D and other related activities which may be organized at the national or regional level to address accidental marine pollution prevention, preparedness and response or regional level to address Staff time No Continuous Goal 2 : National institutions and industry to have presented the results of their R&D activities and programmes in international fora Coastal Action 1 : to urge the above-mentioned institutions and industry to present the findings of their own R&D activities and programmes at appropriate national, regional and international fora and to bring home any new developments which might be utilized by the national authorities in their quest to minimize or mitigate the effects of oil and HNS pollution incidents affecting their shores Staff time No Continuous Goal 3 : National R&D activities to have been presented using the page created by REMPEC within the Country Profiles website Coastal Action 1 : to communicate to REMPEC information on existing national R&D activities as well as the new developments mentioned in Actions 1 and 3 above for dissemination purposes at the regional level through the Country Profiles webpage Staff time No Continuous Action 2 : at the institutional level, to arrange national representation, or if this is not possible, to mandate REMPEC to represent the Parties at appropriate IMO and other regional, European and international meetings, in order to put forward proposals and obtain solutions to national or regional pollution prevention, preparedness and response challenges at the international level Staff time & travel Travel Budget As necessary
+Specific Objective 18 - To encourage the participation of the regional scientific and technical institutions in research and development activities and to facilitate transfer of technology nent activities Goal 1 : Scientific and technical institutions, as well as the industry, to have actively participated in R&D activities and programmes related to accidental marine pollution prevention, preparedness and response.
+Coastal Action 1 : to request their R&D scientific and technical institutions, including universities as well as the industry, to provide information on the programmes related to the state-of-the-art of preparedness for and response to oil and HNS pollution incidents, which they may be involved in.
+Staff time No Mid 2017 Action 2: to encourage the above institutions and industry to actively participate in R&D and other related activities which may be organised at the national or regional level to address accidental marine pollution prevention, preparedness and response.
+No Continuous Goal 2 : National institutions and industry to have presented the results of their R&D activities and programmes in international fora.
+Coastal Action 1 : to urge the above-mentioned institutions and industry to present the findings of their own R&D activities and programmes at appropriate national, regional and international fora and to bring home any new developments which might be used by the national authorities in their quest to minimise or mitigate the effects of oil and HNS pollution incidents affecting their shores.
+Staff time No Continuous Goal 3 : National R&D activities to have been presented using the page created by REMPEC within the Country Profiles website.
+Coastal Action 1 : to communicate to REMPEC information on existing national R&D activities as well as the new developments mentioned in Actions 1 and 3 above for dissemination purposes at the regional level through the Country Profiles webpage. the new developments mentioned in Actions 1 and 3 above for dissemination purposes at Staff time No Continuous Action 2 : at the institutional level, to arrange national representation, or if this is not possible, to mandate REMPEC to represent the Parties at appropriate IMO and other regional, EU and international meetings, in order to put forward proposals and obtain solutions to national or regional pollution prevention, preparedness and response challenges at the international level.
+Staff time & travel Travel Budget As necessary